 How to grow

-Plant in sun to keep plants compact and free flowering.
-Prefers well-drained soil and will tolerant drought once established.
+Plant in full sun to keep plants compact and free flowering.
+Prefers well-drained soil and will tolerate drought once established.

 Care and maintenance